AWS Database Blog

 Storage layout for simple databases

 For simple databases, you might just use a single EBS volume for database storage.
 To store the database files, you partition it and create file systems.
-You don’t use a LVM in this scenario.
+When you create an EBS volume, it is automatically replicated within its Availability Zone to prevent data loss due to failure of any single hardware component.
 The following diagram shows this simple database storage layout.

 A simple database storage architecture